allenlin90/programmingLearning/javascriptLearning/theCompleteNodejsDeveloperCourse/README.md

         res.send();
     });
     ```
 1. In POSTMAN, we can send the data with `body` tab and change the type from `raw` to `form-data`.
 In the `key` field, we can change the data type from `text` to `file` and use file selector to choose the file we want to upload.
+Note that the key of the value is `avatar`.
     <img src="./images/postmanSendFile.PNG">
 1. The uploaded files doesn't have extension (file type suffix).
 We can manually modify the file name with `.jpg` or other type of format according to its original datatype.
 1. We add a new route handler in `src/routers/user.js`.
 However, this has no filter for data type and authentication of the user.